Dateline: Tbilisi, Georgia

 If you’re from the US, then dual citizenship can be a part of a larger strategy to reduce your overall taxes.

-However, simply getting a second passport from a Caribbean island doesn’t absolve you of US taxes.
+However, simply getting a second passport from a Caribbean island doesn’t absolve you of US tax and reporting obligations.
 You’ll need to take the next step and renounce if you want to pay zero.

 If you’re a non-US citizen, then dual citizenship does even less for you.